gregmarine/ByGregMarine.com/Folio/src/books/vitamin-g/perspective-is-verything.md

 Sometimes, like in the photo featured in this chapter, I will even remove color through a filter because I felt like the colors took something away from that moment.
 When I remove what I did not like about the moment, I'm left with the perfect picture that represents the best of what I see.

 This same technique can also be applied to our circumstances.
-Without forgetting the negative aspects, we can still remove them to reveal what is truly best about our lives.
+Without completely forgetting the negative aspects, we can still remove them to reveal what is truly best about our lives.
+Apply filters, or lessons learned, over the guilt, shame, and trauma of our past, what we are left with is a perspective to help us heal.

+What filters do you need to apply the *photographs* of your past?
+What new perspectives do you need in order to find the positives of trauma.
+Whatever guilt or shame you feel can be left behind.
+You no longer need to carry it.